 Mark Lansdown discusses collectible comic character advertising pinbacks.
 Based in Denver, Colorado, Mark can be reached via his website, Comic Character Pinbacks, which is a member of our Hall of Fame.

-I started off collecting comics, and still do, but I’d been given a few early Disney pinbacks as a child and always thought they were interesting.
+I started off collecting comic books, and still do, but I’d been given a few early Disney pinbacks as a child and always thought they were interesting.
 In the early 1990s, I started getting Ted Hake’s excellent auction magazine, and I enjoyed browsing his pinbacks listings.

 Then about 10 years ago I bought a couple of early Yellow Kid pinbacks at a flea market and that’s what really got me started.
 The obsessive compulsive collecting behavior kicked in from there and I just started collecting full force.
 I’ve built a pretty sizable collection of comic pinbacks, and now that I have all the really common ones, I’m looking for the rare pins.